How to Become an Applied Behavior Analyst in Kentucky

 Step 4.
 Meet Additional State Requirements for Licensure

 Abuse, neglect, and exploitation training – All applicants must complete five hours of training on identifying and reporting abuse, neglect, and exploitation.
-This must be in accordance with Kentucky Revised Statutes (KRS) Chapter 209, and should be completed from any of these approved agencies:
+This must be in accordance with Kentucky Revised Statutes (KRS) Chapter 209, and should be completed through one of these approved agencies:

 • The Cabinet for Health and Family Services